 As a result of their mythological origins, kirin are particularly likely to appear when the story visits the Far East, Wutai and associated areas, although they can and do of course appear elsewhere.
 They are often associated with or linked to the Western myth of the unicorn, due to general similarities between the two — magical horse-like ungulates, good and holy, with sometimes a single horn — although most works still treat them as at least somewhat distinct things.

-There is also a term known "huolin/kakurin" (lit.
+There is also the term "huolin/kakurin" (lit.
 Seizing Bright), which refers to an instance where one was seen hunting a kirin in the wild never to be seen again, especially with the only evidence of this being the said hunter's last written works abruptly ending with no indication of continuing.
 Thus, this term is often synonymous with "one's final moments" in that something so mysterious happened to end their life on the spot without a second thought.

 See also Dragons Are Divine, Our Dragons Are Different, Mix-and-Match Critters and Youkai.
 Compare Unicorn and The Marvelous Deer.
 A kirin is also regularly included as one of The Four Gods, typically replacing the White Tiger or the Yellow Dragon.